 Cyber Security Jobs Without a Degree FAQ

-The first step to getting a cyber security job with no experience is to build a project portfolio.
+The first step to getting a cyber security job with no experience is to build a portfolio of personal projects.
 With a project portfolio, in addition to your resume, you can show prospective employers that you have the technical knowledge required to beef up their security system.

 Jobs with cyber security degree requirements are rapidly increasing.
 You can apply for a wide array of different cyber security positions with a cyber security degree.
 Some examples of these positions are cyber security engineer, cyber security specialist, ethical hacker, network administrator, and security auditor.